 - Berry fruit in Pakistan.

 In a nutshell, these are a few popular fruits grown and exported from Pakistan to other countries.
-If you think something is missing in this blog, please share your thoughts in the Graana blog comment section.
+If you think something is missing from this blog, please share your thoughts in the Graana blog comment section.
 We will warmly welcome and acknowledge your reviews.